 Tin Chandelier, Simple and Elegant Four-light with Crimped Reflectors, New Hampshire, 1820s

-Mason, New Hampshire
+Mason, New Hampshire - SOLD

 The cone-shaped standard gently tapering to hanging ring; four reflectors on horizontal tubular rods above four wire arms fitted with crimped drip-pans, each with single candle socket having candle stub ejection slits.
 This chandelier is identical to a pair by the same maker that was used in the Mason, New Hampshire Baptist church built in 1827.
 Literature: Lighting in America by Lawrence S. Cooke, page 532, figure 8.